WordPress/gutenberg/packages/components/src/range-control/README.md

 -   Required: No
 -   Platform: Web | Mobile

+#### hideLabelFromVision

+If true, the label will only be visible to screen readers.

+-   Type: `Boolean`
+-   Required: No
+-   Platform: Web

 #### help

 If this property is added, a help text will be generated using help property as the content.